mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 48 - Code Without Standards/readme.md

 ![Code Smell 48 - Code Without Standards](Synchronized_swimming_-_Russian_team.jpg)

 *Working on a solo project is easy.
 Unless you go back to it after some months.
-Working with many other developers require some agreements.*
+Working with many other developers requires some agreements.*

 # Problems